loresoft/EntityFrameworkCore.Generator/docs/ef/entity.md

 ### Generated Constructor

-The `Generated Constructor` region initialized any relationship collection in the constructor.
+The `Generated Constructor` region initializes any relationship collection in the constructor.

 ### Generated Properties